japila-books/spark-sql-internals/docs/spark-sql-JdbcUtils.md

 In the end, `createTable` concatenates all the above texts into a `CREATE TABLE [table] ([strSchema]) [createTableOptions]` SQL DDL statement followed by executing it (using the input JDBC `Connection`).

-NOTE: `createTable` is used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>>.
+`createTable` is used when `JdbcRelationProvider` is requested to [write the rows of a structured query (a DataFrame) to a table](spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider).

 === [[getInsertStatement]] `getInsertStatement` Method